Phroneris/ReaPerLang/readme.md

 + Optimized LangPack file
 + A "missing" file
++ A "tmpl_crr" file

 ### Modes

 + "First-time mode" and "repeater mode" are available.

+#### "First-time mode"
-+ "First-time mode" is for those who use this tool for the first time.
++ For those who use this tool for the first time.
-  In this mode, this tool simply executes the conversion as above.
+  This tool simply executes the conversion as above.
-  Note that all optional translations which originally begins with `;^` will be discarded.
++ Note that all optional translations which originally begins with `;^` will be discarded.
-  You need a LangPack file and the newest template file to adapt to.
++ You need a LangPack file and the newest template file to adapt to.

+#### "Repeater mode"
-+ "Repeater mode" is for those who want to update a LangPack file
++ For those who want to update a LangPack file
   which had been adapted by this tool ever and have been translated further.
-  Optional translations are preserved even after processing.
++ Optional translations are preserved even after processing.
-  To use this mode, you need not only an old LangPack and the newest template,
++ To use this mode, you need not only an old LangPack and the newest template,
   but also an old line-to-line(※) template file used in previous conversion.
   (※ except `5CA1E00000000000=` lines)